 /THINK ABOUT HOW YOU CAN

-FURTHER LEVERAGE YOUR
+FURTHER LEVERAGE THOSE

 STRENGTHS AND MANAGE SOME

 OF THE LIMITATIONS WHICH MAY

 BE HOLDING YOU BACK:

-Either-Or choices can be misleading and have us believe there are win-lose solutions that work.
+Many of our world's sustainability challenges originate in choices such as: "either the planet or the economy" and "either protect the wolves or the farmer."
+Yet, Either-Or choices can be misleading, and have us believe there are win-lose solutions that work.
 But do they really?
 If the cost is high, do they still work?
 What may we be missing that these others are seeing when we find ourselves in a situation where we see it the right way, and others are wrong?
 How could we all benefit from having a fuller picture?